open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

 * `import_series_attributes`: This controls whether to import SDMX "attributes" at the series level.
 * `import_observation_attributes`: This controls whether to import SDMX "attributes" at the observation level.
 * `import_codes`: This must be included for several features to work correctly, and it must be set to `true`.
+* `indicator_id_map`: This must be included if you have made custom series codes so that Open SDG knows which indicator the series belongs to.
+You should add all your custom series to the list.
+You can add multiple series here to appear in the same indicator.
 * `drop_singleton_dimensions`: This setting will automatically drop any SDMX "dimensions" that contain only a single value.
 It is recommended to set this to `false` and then specify exactly which dimensions you would like to drop in `drop_dimensions` (see below).
 * `drop_dimensions`: This optional setting will drop specified SDMX dimensions that do not serve any purpose in Open SDG.
 Common candidates for dropping here are: FREQ, REPORTING_TYPE, NATURE, and TIME_PERIOD.
+If you notice some dimensions are appearing as disaggregation dropdowns on your indicator pages, you can add them to the list. e.g. UNIT_MULT, OBS_STATUS etc.

 Before continuing, ensure that the new "input" is added with the correct spacing/indentation.
 For example, along with another input, it might look like this: